argocon22Workshop/ArgoCDRollouts/docs/201_README.md

 ```
 kustomize build manifests/ArgoCD201-RolloutsDemoCanaryIstio/ | kubectl apply -f -
 ```
+Run `kubectl get services -n istio-system | grep istio-ingressgateway` and wait for `<pending>` to switch to localhost if it does not try quiting and restarting docker for desktop.

 Now visit http://localhost to view the demo app and run `kubectl-argo-rollouts dashboard` cmd then visit http://localhost:3100 to view rollouts dashboard.